sebastiaanbrand/reachability/README.md

 ```

-* To generate the data used for Figure 6 (1-8 core) in the paper, run
+* To generate the data used for Figure 6 (8 core) in the paper, run
 ```
-$ ./scripts/bench_all.sh -w "1 2 4 8" test-par bdd ldd beem-sloan petri-sloan promela-sloan`
+$ ./scripts/bench_all.sh -w "1 8" test-par-only bdd ldd beem-sloan petri-sloan promela-sloan`
 ```

-* To generate the data used for Figure 6 (16-96 core), run
+* To generate the data used for Figure 6 (64 core), run
 ```
-$ ./scripts/bench_all.sh -w "16 32 64 96" -t 30m test-par bdd ldd beem-sloan petri-sloan promela-sloan
+$ ./scripts/bench_all.sh -w "1 64" -t 30m test-par-only bdd ldd beem-sloan petri-sloan promela-sloan
 ```

 The results of these benchmarks are written to `bench_data/all/*/` as csv data.